IT3038C/IT3038C.github.io/docs/week-4.md

 -this is a test
 ```

-It’s not a pretty output, but it works.
-Now, if we’re done with our new functionality, we can merge our changes from dev to main.
+It's not a pretty output, but it works.
+Now, if we're done with our new functionality, we can merge our changes from dev to main.
 From the main branch, git merge dev

 ```bash
 git checkout main
 git merge dev
 ```

-There’s a lot more to branching and merging, so for now, just let’s keep it simple.
+There's a lot more to branching and merging, so for now, just let's keep it simple.

-Now, what if we didn’t want to merge those files?
+Now, what if we didn't want to merge those files?
 If you want to rollback a commit, like before we merged Dev, we can do that with git reset.
 To rollback a merge, first we need the commit ID, which is an ugly string of letters and numbers.
 Type

 ```bash
 $ git log